canonical/sdcore-nms/tests/device_groups_tests.md

   - Network Slice (test with multiple elements in the list)
   - 5QI
   - ARP
-- If no changes are made, the Submit button remains disabled.

 ### 5. Successful Creation
 - When a valid Device Group is created, it immediately appears in the table with the correct attributes.